tendermint/atom_one/CALL_TO_ARMS.md

 ## Commentary

-"I (Jae Kwon) commit to fixing the cultural and technical issues of the Cosmos Hub, or supporting a minimal fork of the Cosmos Hub aligned with the values of ATOM1.0.
+_I (Jae Kwon) commit to fixing the cultural and technical issues of the Cosmos Hub, or supporting a minimal fork of the Cosmos Hub aligned with the values of ATOM1.0.
 Should the proposal get vetoed with a large show of force, I will re-apply to the foundation council of the ICF, from which I was pressured to leave due to